happyfaults/pywatdafudge/README.md

 >>> a.config['watdafudge.logging_dir']
 '/home/hendrix/dev/pywatdafudge/logs'
 ```
-To access the settings for the regex and whoosh analyzers
+To access the settings for the regex and whoosh analyzers associated with this app
 ```python
 >>> a.config[NS.analyzers.regex]
 {}